sy77777en/video_annotation_folk/labels_markdown/cam_setup/height_wrt_ground/end_with/index.md

 - Is the final shot positioned at an aerial level?

-- Does the video close with a bird’s-eye view?
+- Does the video close with a bird's-eye view?

 - Is the ending frame recorded from a high altitude?